everypay/everypay-php/README.md

 You may provide a specific test file at the end of each command (eg tests/PaymentTests.php) or else all tests will be performed.

-<b>Note:</b> if you try to run one of the "live" API commands that does not respond to your exact account type (3D-Secure or eCommerce) then that tests may fail or be skipped.
+<b>Note:</b> if you try to run one of the "live" API commands (1 or 2) that does not respond to your exact account type (3D-Secure or eCommerce) then that tests may fail or be skipped.

 As regards the "live" API requests (commands 1 and 2) make sure that in every test file, inside <b>public function setUp</b>, you safely provide the following command (already provided  by default) in order for the calls to be redirected to your appropriate sandbox account rather than the real account.